ellenbrook/ellenbrook.github.io/_posts/2014-08-28-I-made-the-move-to-jekyll.md

 <!--more-->

 As a complete beginner I as happy to make a contact form function properly, or to create a captcha that actually worked.
 Nowadays, though, it's different.
-Nowadays I am trying to learn new software or a new take on a language&emdash;you know, something interesting.
+Nowadays I am trying to learn new software or a new take on a language&mdash;you know, something interesting.

 As part of my weekly ritual, I watch [Devtips For Designers](https://www.youtube.com/watch?v=nTYP4IZvLWw).
 It's a weekly Youtube channel by a pretty great guy called Travis Neilson.
 He's been working on a weekly series where he creates a professional looking website from start to finish.
 When I first started watching it, he kept referring to a platform called Jekyll.
 I didn't know what it was but I just chalked it up as another trendy CMS.